line_reply_message

 Attacks that exploit this kind of access

 Reply to a LINE message using a reply token from a webhook event.
-It is categorised as a Write tool in the UnClick MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Read tool in the UnClick MCP Server, which means it retrieves data without modifying state.

 line_reply_message accepts 4 parameters: message, messages, reply_token, channel_access_token.
-Required: reply_token, channel_access_token.
+Required: reply_token.
 The full parameter table on this page comes from the server's own tool schema.

 Register the UnClick MCP server in PolicyLayer and add a rule for line_reply_message: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.